-Fresh water system
+7.2 Fresh water system

-- All fittings, including the holding tank, water pipes, taps and connections are of food quality material (to BS6920) and therefore, should not affect the quality of the water used.
-It is recommended however, that the system is flushed through twice before it is used for the first time, and always cleaned/ flushed after it has stood unused for a period of time (eg over the winter period).
-Care has been taken (using smooth bore pipes etc) to eliminate as many water traps as possible. - 2.
-When filling the fresh water system remember to check that the water source is suitable for use as drinking water and, if you are using a hose pipe or water carrier, that it is also made from nontoxic materials (preferably food quality material). - 3.
-The fresh water tank is fitted with an electrically operated valve, which will drain the contents of the fresh water tank.
-The valve is controlled using the control panel above the motorhome entrance door, please see futher detail in the Swift Command section of this handbook.
+All fittings, including the holding tank, water pipes, taps and connections are of food quality material (to BS6920) and therefore, should not affect the quality of the water used.
+It is recommended however, that the system is flushed through twice before it is used for the first time, and always cleaned/flushed after it has stood unused for a period of time (eg over the winter period).
+Care has been taken (using smooth bore pipes etc) to eliminate as many water traps as possible.

+When filling the fresh water system remember to check that the water source is suitable for use as drinking water.
+If possible avoid using water sources which use desalination or other similar processing, as they may contain chemicals that could damage the stainless steel components within your motorhome water system.
+If in doubt, check locally before using a water supply.

+If you are using a hose pipe or water carrier, ensure this is made from nontoxic materials (preferably food grade material)